-The Faculty Center facilitates mentoring programs for tenure-track faculty in the following colleges:
+The Faculty Center facilitates mentoring programs for tenure-track faculty.

 The MSF on teaching and learning is a mid-semester evaluation technique that provides instructors with rich and meaningful feedback from their students regarding the learning environment in a course.
 The process is entirely voluntary and data confidential.

 A Faculty Learning Community is a cross-disciplinary group of six to twelve people who come together for a year-long adventure in active, collaborative, and dialogic learning.
 Participants become a community of learners, not a decision-making body, task-force, or committee.

 The safe zone training involves learning about, providing a safe space for, and being a resource for LGBTQIA students on campus.

 Our Provost, Jim Newell, hosts an informal faculty/professional staff lunch in the Provost's conference room, Bole Hall from 12:15-1:30 p.m.
 Conversations are open and the agenda is determined by the faculty/staff in attendance.